-To make the most money, you want to get all the available CDL endorsements, so that you can be available for any employment that becomes available.
 Many companies handle multiple types of freight.
-If you are flexible in the type of loads you can handle, you have the best opportunity to find the highest-paid truck driving jobs.
+If you are flexible in the type of loads you can handle, you have the best opportunity to find the driving jobs with the highest pay.

-Finding specialty jobs is more difficult.
+Finding niche specialty jobs is more difficult.
 With a few years of experience as a long-haul driver, you should be able to get the highest-paying positions in ice road trucking, LTL, over-dimensional loads, and car transport.

 Owning your own semi-truck makes it possible to earn a six-figure income transporting cargo.
-Truckers that go the route of the owner-operator can earn an annual salary of approximately $180,000.
-Unfortunately, this handsome sum is reduced by numerous fees, such as maintenance, insurance, and other expenses, that reduce the total number.
+The median pay for an owner-operator is $97,000, and owner-operators can earn up to $195,000.
+Unfortunately, you get hit by a bunch of fees, such as maintenance, insurance, and other expenses, that reduce the total number.

 Owner-operator truckers have the luxury of being able to choose their runs.
 Of course, this also means that they have to find them.